3-musketeers/kaggle-dsb/pipeline/build-simple-model/rough-draft/basic_model_setup.md

 6. install tensorflow by typing into the anaconda terminal: `pip install tensorflow-gpu`
 7. install any other packages
 8. note for ipython notebooks you need to open them from the anaconda prompt while you are `activate kaggledsb` and in that specific virtual environment
-5. download keras and make sure it works
+5. install keras by typing into the anaconda terminal: `pip install keras`

 ## Other Resources
 * http://machinelearningmastery.com/introduction-python-deep-learning-library-keras/